Sustainable city: Eco-industrial park

-Example
+Examples of methods

 Recycled Park in Rotterdam, the Netherlands

 The Recycled Park in Rotterdam, the second-largest city in the Netherlands, is an initiative introduced by Recycled Island Foundation, a Netherlands-based organization focused on recycling littered waste via creating their iconic island-parks, among other sustainable projects.
 Rotterdam's Recycled Park is a cluster of floating, green hexagonal "islands" composed of reused litter.
 The group has utilized a system of passive litter traps to collect this litter from the Maas River.
 The park's location upon the Maas River reflects a circular process aimed at creating a more sustainable city.

 On the underside of the recycled park are materials that will support the growth of plants and wildlife indigenous to the area.
 This interest in growing the biodiversity of Rotterdam's natural elements is also reflected in other cities.
 Chicago's Urban Rivers organization is similarly trying to solve this issue by building and growing the Wild Mile of floating parks and forests along the Chicago River with the goal of revegetation.
 Both Urban Rivers' and Recycled Island Foundation's interest in improving the area's biodiversity reflects an interest in greening the built urbanism of the surrounding city.

 Rotterdam's Recycled Park may suggest a greater trend in creating floating structures in response to greater climate-change-motivated impacts.
 The Floating Farm in Rotterdam sustainably approaches food production and transport.
 Other floating structures include renewable energy-powered houseboats and luxury residences some 800 meters from the coast.
 The Dutch city of Amsterdam likewise boasts a neighbourhood of artificial, floating islands in the suburb of IJburg.

 The idea of expanding both commercial enterprise and residential developments onto the water is oftentimes reflective of the demand to limit land-usage in urban areas.
 This has various, wide-reaching environmental impacts: reducing the aggregation of the urban heat-island effect, the zoning efforts expended on engineering and regulating the floodplain (and potentially, the capacity of waste-water reservoirs), and reduce the demands of the automobility state.

 The Recycled Park is a holistic approach to limiting the expense of waste.
 The employment of greenery has air-purifying effects, to reduce pollution.
 Additionally, the modular, hexagonal design allows reconstruction of each "island"; this space thus also offers environmental sustainability, as well as an open space for community-growing and other social opportunities.